gohugoio/hugoDocs/content/en/content-management/related-content.md

 ## List related content

-To list up to 5 related pages (which share the same _date_ or _keyword_ parameters) is as simple as including something similar to this _partial_ template in your template:
+To list up to 5 related pages (which share the same `date` or `keyword` parameters), include something similar to this _partial_ template:

 ```go-html-template {file="layouts/_partials/related.html" copy=true}
 {{ with site.RegularPages.Related . | first 5 }}